 3.2.2.
-Complaints Concluded in 2016: Average Length of Time for Review and Completion
+Complaints Concluded in 2017: Average Length of Time for Review and Completion

 Days

-No Jurisdiction 30
+No Jurisdiction 7

-Jurisdiction 45
+Jurisdiction 90

 3.3.
-Summary of Complaints Concluded in 2016
+Summary of Complaints Concluded in 2017

-All of the complaints concluded in 2016 were determined to be without merit or not within the jurisdiction of Council to review.
+With the exception of one matter falling within s.
+62(5)(d)(ii) of The Provincial Court Act, 1998, all of the complaints concluded in 2017 were determined to be without merit or not within the jurisdiction of Council to review.
 As the following summary reveals, the very large majority of them raised concerns falling outside of the jurisdiction of Council.